jpcarvallyo/layer3Challenge/README.md

 **Lack of Middleware:** The code does not utilize middleware for common tasks like request parsing, logging, or authentication.
 Incorporating middleware can enhance code reusability and simplify common operations across multiple routes.

 **Missing Documentation:** While the code is self-explanatory to some extent, it lacks comprehensive documentation, such as inline comments, JSDoc annotations, Swagger Documentation.

+**Missing ENV variable file** Due to this being a quick and minimal coding challenge, this repo doesn't have private variables in an env file.

+**Routing not in it's own foldres** The routes were placed all in app.js, normally I would place these routes in a directory that I would import into app so it is much cleaner.